Sartono

-Sartono (5 August 1900 – 15 October 1968) was an Indonesian politician and lawyer who served as the first speaker of the People's Representative Council (DPR) from 1950 until 1960.
-Born to a noble ethnic-Javanese family, Sartono studied law at Leiden University.
-During his studies, he joined the Perhimpoenan Indonesia association and became an advocate for Indonesian independence.
-After graduating, he opened a law practice and helped found the Indonesian National Party (PNI) in 1927.
-When several party leaders were arrested by the colonial government in 1929, he became one of their defense lawyers and unsuccessfully argued for their acquittal.
-Following the arrest of its leaders, PNI became paralyzed and the party subsequently suspended its activities.
-In its place, Sartono founded a new political party, Partindo, which sought to achieve independence through non-cooperation and mass action.
-Partindo lasted until 1936, when it decided to dissolve itself.
-After Partindo's dissolution, Sartono helped found another party, Gerindo, which advocated for the creation of an Indonesian parliament.
+Raden Mas Sartono (5 August 1900 – 15 October 1968) was an Indonesian politician and lawyer who was the first speaker of the House of Representatives from 1950 until his resignation in 1960.
+During his career, Sartono served as a cabinet minister, acting president, and vice chairman of the Supreme Advisory Council (DPA) under President Sukarno.
+He was also active in the Indonesian nationalist movement.

+Born into a Javanese family of noble descent, Sartono studied law at Leiden University.
+During his studies, he became a member of the Perhimpoenan Indonesia association.
+After graduating, Sartono worked as an advocate and helped found the Indonesian National Party (PNI) in 1927.
+He unsuccessfully defended the party's leaders when they were arrested by the colonial government.
+In 1931, Sartono founded a new party, Partindo, which sought to achieve Indonesian independence through mass action and non-cooperation, but repression from the colonial government led to its dissolution in 1936.
+He then helped found another party, Gerindo, which advocated for self-determination and the creation of an Indonesian parliament.

-Following the Japanese invasion of the colony in 1942, Sartono briefly left politics, before returning to serve as the general-secretary of a Japan-founded labor organization, Putera, in 1943.
-He subsequently served in several positions during the Japanese occupation period, including as a member of the Central Advisory Council and Investigating Committee for Preparatory Work for Independence.
-After the proclamation of Indonesian independence in 1945, he was appointed one of five ministers of state in the Presidential Cabinet by Sukarno.
-As minister, Sartono was dispatched to the Yogyakarta Sultanate and Surakarta Sunanate to shore up support for the nationalist government.
-During the subsequent national revolution, he became a member of the Central Indonesian National Committee (KNIP), the provisional legislature, and served in the KNIP's working body, which ran the legislature's day-to-day affairs.
-He then served as an advisor to the Indonesian delegation of the Dutch–Indonesian Round Table Conference before being elected speaker of the DPR of the United States of Indonesia in February 1950.
+Following the successful Japanese invasion in 1942, Gerindo would be dissolved and Sartono briefly left politics.
+During the Japanese occupation, he returned to politics and was involved in the Central Advisory Council and Putera organizations, both of which were Japanese-sponsored.
+He also became a member of the Investigating Committee for Preparatory Work for Independence.
+After the Proclamation of Indonesian Independence in 1945, he was appointed a state minister in the Presidential Cabinet.
+As minister, he was dispatched to the Yogyakarta Sultanate and Surakarta Sunanate to strengthen support for the Indonesian government there.
+During the subsequent Indonesian National Revolution, Sartono became a member of a re-established PNI, served in the Central Indonesian National Committee, and advised the Indonesian delegation of the Dutch–Indonesian Round Table Conference.